 Q: I want to study/have an offer for September 2020, what’s next?

-A: It is currently our expectation that international students will be able to study at the University either through a blended approach of face to face and online studies, or fully online.
-However, we are closely monitoring events in the UK and globally.
+A: We are able to offer study either through a blended approach of face to face and online studies, or fully online.
 If you would like to study with us, we would welcome your application

 Q: Will there be any delays to UKVI processing?

-A: Many UKVI Visa Application Centres are currently reopening, however a processing delay should be anticipated.
+A: Many UKVI Visa Application Centres are currently open, however a processing delay should be anticipated.

 Q: Should I still book my accommodation?

 A: You can provisionally book your accommodation through our team firstname.lastname@example.org; however, final accommodation bookings cannot be made until you have your University ID number.

 Q: Will I be able to get my UK visa?